52nd DDA Meeting

 Each presenter may optionally contribute a second abstract for an “asynchronous” poster.
 All contributions will be discussed on Slack, where interactions were vibrant at last year’s meeting.

 Registration will remain open until the close of the meeting (21 May 2021).
-Pre-recorded talks will be available on the registrants-only meeting platform beginning May 10th.
-We suggest that you register before May 4 for the best meeting experience!
+Pre-recorded talks are available on the registrants-only meeting platform beginning May 10th.
 Registration rates are $45 for students (regardless of DDA membership), $130 for DDA members, and $175 for non-DDA members.
+If you need assistance please contact [email protected].

 Jacqueline Faherty: 2020 Vera Rubin Early Career Prize winner